Case Study: An Abandoned Patient High in the Alpine

 Subjective

-The patient is a 52-year-old female who is lethargic with altered mental status.
-She apparently hiked to the present location yesterday afternoon and was too ill and fatigued to continue.
-Her companions continued to a lake further up the trail with a vague plan to return if she did not arrive at their planned destination.
+We found a 52 year old female who is lethargic with altered mental status.
+She apparently hiked up here yesterday afternoon and was too ill and fatigued to continue.
+Her companions continued on with a vague plan to return if she did not arrive at their planned destination lake.
+The patient is currently A&O x 2.

 Objective

 The patient denies any recent trauma.
-Head-to-toe exam findings are negative other than some minor scrapes and bruises on her lower legs.
+Head to toe findings are negative other than some minor scrapes and bruises on her lower legs.
 Listening with a stethoscope, her lungs are clear bilaterally.
 She can stand with assistance and walk slowly and wobbly.

 Time